Legal Separation Versus Divorce

 Understanding Legal Separation

-Arizona legal separation is a provision in family law where a couple can remain legally married while living separate and apart.
+Legal separation in Arizona is a provision in family law in which a couple can remain legally married while living separate and apart.
 Arizona statutes explicitly recognize the concept of a legal separation.
 Since either member of the marriage can defeat a separation by filing for dissolution of the marriage, it is a tool typically used by couples who are seeking to work out issues in the marriage, or, for other personal or financial reasons, do not wish to divorce.
 Oftentimes, an agreement can be worked out between the parties, which will then be presented to the judge for approval.

-Contact the time-tested Tucson legal separation attorneys at Dorris Law Group for a free, no-obligation evaluation of whether a legal separation is right for you.
+Contact the time-tested Tucson legal separation attorneys at Dorris Law Group for a free, no-obligation evaluation for legal advice as to whether a legal separation is right for you.

 Working On The Relationship

-Frequently, a legal separation is entered into when the spouses wish to work on the relationship, but need some space in order to do so.
+Frequently, a legal marriage separation is entered into when the spouses wish to work on the relationship, but need some space in order to do so.
 In that situation, one spouse may want to move out while the partners are getting counseling or are otherwise working on improving the marriage.
 If one spouse can’t afford to live on his or her own while the couple tries to save the marriage, the court can set up temporary alimony or support arrangements.
-Alternatively, the parties can mediate a legally enforceable settlement agreement providing the terms of what would in effect be a permanent separation.
+Alternatively, the parties can mediate a legally-enforceable settlement agreement providing the terms of what would, in effect, be a permanent marriage separation.

 There are a number of factors that lead couples to seek legal separation in Arizona instead of divorce.
 Among them are:

 - Religious concerns: Many couples are members of religions where divorce is forbidden.
-Legal separation allows for many of the benefits of divorce without actually having the marriage dissolved.
+Legal separation allows for many of the same benefits as divorce without actually having the marriage dissolved.